-GAO RFID provides a host of solutions for General Medical and Surgical hospitals that create the following benefits:
+GAO RFID’s technology can be explored to develop a host of solutions for General Medical and Surgical hospitals.
+The goal would be to create the following benefits:

-Our RFID solutions will assist health care providers, security personnel and administration staff to ensure the efficient operation of the General Medical and Surgical hospital establishment.
+With our RFID solutions, we can work with you to develop ways to assist health care providers, security personnel and administration staff to ensure the efficient operation of the General Medical and Surgical hospital establishment.

 Hospitals can achieve real world benefits from employing radio frequency identification (RFID).
-Hospitals and medical facilities that utilize RFID technology improve patient safety and increase asset utilization in real-time tracking.
+Hospitals and medical facilities that utilize RFID technology may be able to improve patient safety and increase asset utilization in real-time tracking.
 Increased automation increases revenue and decreases the percentage of medical errors by using track and match applications.
-GAO RFID System Solutions for Hospitals is positively impacting ROI in the healthcare environment while simultaneously improving efficiencies.
+An RFID solution for Hospitals can positively impacting ROI in the healthcare environment while simultaneously improving efficiencies.

-Keeping track of medical supplies is a problem faced by many hospitals, and large inventories of medical supplies can easily be misplaced or lost—eliminate inventory loss with RFID tracking.
-Learn how GAO RFID is providing solution for medical establishments.
+Keeping track of medical supplies is a problem faced by many hospitals, and large inventories of medical supplies can easily be misplaced or lost—by employing RFID technology, this may be able to be reduced.

 Inventory Tracking Medical Devices

 The average hospital has 1000 medical devices stored in medical library rooms.
 There can be up to 2000 equipment loans in a month from a medical equipment library in a hospital.
 Being aware of the location and status of medical devices is integral to the efficient operation of any medical facility.
-The GAO RFID Asset Tracking System for Hospitals can provide an RFID Tag that can be attached to each individual medical device.
+By employing the fundamentals of our RFID Asset Tracking System, we may be able to develop a solution for Hospitals where an RFID Tag that can be attached to each individual medical device.
 The Tag can be programmed to transmit a unique I.D. several times per minute.
 When a healthcare worker removes a medical device from the equipment library a Fixed Point RF Reader connected to the hospital network instantly updates the central software.
-Location searches can be done from a local PC, tablet or smartphone alerting an employee of inventory levels, enabling the locating of items within minutes instead of hours in a large facility.
+Location searches may be done from a local PC, tablet or smartphone alerting an employee of inventory levels, enabling the locating of items within minutes instead of hours in a large facility.

 Medical equipment libraries are used to store some of the following medical items:

-Loan requests for equipment can be monitored from a Handheld RFID Reader.
+By exploring the use of RFID, loan requests for equipment may be monitored from a Handheld RFID Reader.
 Specific wards in a hospital can be selected from a drop down list.
 An example could be a nurse looking for an infusion pump—virtually any item that can be tagged can be located in real-time.
 This prevents double booking of medical devices and eliminates the need to write down serial numbers or spend countless labour hours searching for equipment again.

-The life cycle of medical devices can also be tracked with an effective RFID Asset Tracking System.
+We can explore a way to use RFID to track the life cycle of medical devices.
 Medical devices all come with warranties and keeping track of regular servicing during the acquisition stage goes a long way to prolonging and maintaining equipment during its life cycle.
 Regular maintenance prevents replacing medical equipment this means more cost savings for medical and surgical hospitals.

 A Typical Life Cycle of Medical Equipment

-Preventative maintenance reduces the hospitals budget for new medical equipment and GAO RFID’s solution for Hospitals helps to automate this process.
+Preventative maintenance reduces the hospitals budget for new medical equipment and developing a GAO RFID solution for Hospitals can help to improve the process.

-From new born babies to seniors suffering from dementia, the GAO RFID Personnel/Patient Tracking system for Hospitals can used to track and authenticate patients.
-This means patients can found, wherever they are within the hospital, and when it is time to administer medication or start an operation, nurses and surgeons can positively identify the patient to ensure the right procedure is given to the right person; boosting overall patient safety and operations efficiency.
+From new born babies to seniors suffering from dementia, the GAO RFID Personnel/Patient Tracking system can be customized so that Hospitals can track and authenticate patients.
+This means patients can found, wherever they are within the hospital, and when it is time to administer medication or start an operation, nurses and surgeons may be able to positively identify the patient to ensure the right procedure is given to the right person; boosting overall patient safety and operations efficiency.

 Recalling Drugs using RFID

 Patient care is the optimum purpose served by hospitals.
 All medical facilities have crash carts containing emergency medical kits located at stationary locations.
 Each crash cart can have 20 to 50 medications required for a patient’s urgent need ,for example heart and stroke victims.
 The Food and Drug Administration (FDA) recalls between 350 and 375 pharmaceutical drugs annually.
 A hospital’s pharmacy must have the ability to determine if it has administered the recalled medication to its patients.
-Recalled drugs stored on crash carts can be located immediately with GAO’s RFID based solution.
-Time is money, and RFID technology eliminates the need for hospital staff manually opening up each sealed kit and returning the recalled medication back to the pharmacy.
+The location of consumables may be tracked if we work together to create an RFID based solution.
+Time is money, and RFID technology may be able to eliminate the need for hospital staff manually opening up each sealed kit and returning the recalled medication back to the pharmacy.

-The GAO RFID System Solutions for General Medical & Surgical Hospitals system can be integrated with your hospitals central software solution.
+After developing the RFID system with you, it can be integrated with your hospitals central software solution.